belgattitude/soluble-japha/README.md

    PHP-Java communication requires a PHP-Java-bridge server running on your local machine or network *(on a non-plublic port)*.

-   See the [server installation guide](./doc/quick_install.md) to get an overview of possible strategies.

-   Alternatively you can quickly clone the [pjbserver-tools standalone server](https://github.com/belgattitude/pjbserver-tools) repository in a custom directory an run [composer](http://getcomposer.org) update command.
+   For a quick install, clone the [pjbserver-tools standalone server](https://github.com/belgattitude/pjbserver-tools) repository in a custom directory an run [composer](http://getcomposer.org) update command.

    ```console
    $ mkdir -p /my/path/pjbserver-tools